The Home Of Outdoor Living

 The best part?
 You get to reap the benefits of your hard work with fresh produce or fresh herbs.

-4. Create an outdoor kitchen for alfresco entertaining
+10. Create a petite outdoor kitchen for alfresco entertaining

 On that note, you can definitely expand beyond the usual suspects when it comes to choosing appliances to complement your outdoor kitchen ideas.
-This design has a small footprint, but still makes room for one of the best pizza ovens in the set-up.
+This design has a small footprint, but still makes room for one of the best pizza ovens.

-5. Build a pool to fit the shape of your yard...
+11. Build a small pool to fit the shape of your yard...

-Think pools and small backyard ideas don't go together?
-Think again.
-Pools definitely aren't just for homeowners with sprawling backyards.
+Inground backyard pools definitely aren't just for homeowners with sprawling backyards.
 Whether you're working with a pool designer or shopping around for a prefabricated option, you'll be able to work with a variety of shapes to fit your specific space.
-After all, not every pool needs to be a perfect rectangle or a kidney bean shape!
-Just take a look at this trapezoidal pool to see how it makes the most of the available space.
+After all, not every pool needs to be a perfect rectangle or kidney bean – just take a look at this trapezoidal pool to see how it makes the most of the available space.

 If you have a steep incline in your backyard, fret not – you can still build a pool if you so desire.
 In fact, infinity pools are ideal for a sloping garden as they can be designed to work with the contours of the plot.
 However, you will need to bear in mind that they can be a pretty expensive project, so won't be suitable if you're looking for budget backyard ideas.

-We love the vibrant, beach-inspired vibe of this rug by FLOR (opens in new tab), which actually comprises a series of carpet tiles rather than one single piece.
-It's a versatile model that allows you to create the perfect shape for your space and is guaranteed to add a subtle splash of color and texture to any modern paving ideas.
+We love the vibrant, beach-inspired vibe of this rug, which actually comprises a series of carpet tiles rather than one single piece.
+It's a versatile model that allows you to create the perfect shape for your space and is guaranteed to add a subtle splash of color and texture to any stretch of modern paving.

-9. Install a water feature for a sensory experience
+15. Install a compact water feature for a sensory experience

 Water features do require a bit of maintenance to ensure they don't end up filled with slimy green algae, and keep in mind the climate where you live.
 If winters are harsh, that will affect seasonal maintenance – you might need to drain the feature so that the water doesn't freeze and potentially crack the structure.

 Art isn't only for inside the house.
 While sculptures have long been included in all manner of garden designs, you can now hang wall art in an outdoor setting, adding to the living-room vibe of a well-appointed patio or deck.

 If your small backyard is walled in, one benefit is you'll have plenty of available garden walls for displaying some stunning art.
-Wall decor company Wallsauce (opens in new tab) offers metal prints that are designed to withstand the elements, so you can jazz up a wall or a fence with a painting or a photograph.
-They’re specially treated to be UV-resistant, meaning they won't fade quickly in bright sunlight.
+Look for metal prints that are designed to withstand the elements, so you can jazz up a wall or a fence with a painting or a photograph.
+Ensure they are specially treated to be UV-resistant, meaning they won't fade quickly in bright sunlight.